elastic/integrations/packages/cloud_security_posture/docs/README.md

 ## Leader election

 To collect cluster level data (compared to node level information) the integration makes use of the [leader election](https://www.elastic.co/guide/en/fleet/master/kubernetes_leaderelection-provider.html) mechanism.
-This mechanism assures that the cluster level data is collected by only one of the agents running as a part of the DaemonSet and not by all of them.
+This mechanism assures that the cluster-level data is collected by only one of the agents running as a part of the DaemonSet and not all.

 Cluster level data example: List of the running pods.
 Node level data example: kubelet configuration.